PeterTucker/B2S-2-PinUp-Image-Extractor/README.md

 Todo:
 Implement pillow(image library) for boosting brightness on images Add light/dark options for user as second step.
+Add to README.md instructions on how to install Pillow

 Right now it only works for VPX, but in the future, I may give it the option to work with FX2, FX3, and Future Pinball.
 Feel free to fork.